Strengthless/strengths-website/README.md

 <b>v2.52</b>
 - Fixed the issue of music not working on mobile.
-- Improved mobile version compatibility and stability.
+- Improved mobile version compatibility and stability with new CSS codes.
 - Added a new algorithm for music stream, which detects and re-connects to the new music link when the original link is down.
 - Improved website overall performance by purging unnecessary old codes.